BRANTEC11/JavaProjects/README.md

 # JavaProjects
 A collection of personal projects coded in Java.
-Typically simple calculators or ports of programs from other languages that do not warrent their own Project.
+Typically simple programs or ports of programs from other languages that do not warrent their own Project.